 America-Mexico Foundation (Becas Vallarta)

 The AMF is a volunteer, non-profit U.S tax-deductible foundation that works in conjunction with the non-profit Becas Vallarta organization assisting qualified Puerto Vallarta students so they can continue their education through scholarships.
 This association sponsors low-income children in Puerto Vallarta, buys school supplies and offers scholarships to promising youngsters, eighth grade through University.
 Currently offers scholarships to over 300 students.
-To qualify for the scholarships, a student must maintain a grade point average of 8.5 out of 10, live in Puerto Vallarta, be good citizen in school and at home and come from an economically challenged family.
+To qualify for the scholarships, a student must maintain a grade point average of 8.5 out of 10, live in Puerto Vallarta, be a good citizen in school and at home and come from an economically challenged family.
 Once it is obtained the student may keep it until the educational goal is reached.
-Donations tax deductible in Mexico and the USA.
+Donations tax-deductible in Mexico and the USA.

 Address: Rio Nilo 192, Fluvial Vallarta